zirui2333/Blackchain_Assignment_4/README.md

 2. `Request Insurance`: Submit a request for insurance.
 3. `Deny Offers`: Deny offers provided by the insurance company.
 4. `Pay Premium`: Securely transfer funds for accepted insurance agreements.
-5. `Rate Company`: Provide feedback or ratings for the company after the agreement ends, contributing to the trust system.
-6. `Claim Submission`: Submit claims to request the claim settlements
+5. `Claim Submission`: Submit claims to request the claim settlements

 ### For Companies